ElixirTradingTools/chart_pattern_detection/README.md

-# OHLC Pattern Detection
+# Chart Pattern Detection

-A toolbox for pattern detection of classic candlestick chart patterns.
+A toolbox for detection of classic candlestick chart patterns.

 ## Installation